rsdoiel/antenna/archives/2025/columns_2025.22.md

 date: 2025-06-06, from: Doc Searls (at Harvard), New Old Blog

+Asking for a cohort.
+How many different sellers, or one seller with different names, are (or is) pushing a coffee cup with the design above?
 But the problem is a U.S. one.
-Traffic to this blog jumped 313% today, thanks to Hacker News pointing to Online Sports Betting is for Losers, which was posted two and a half weeks ago.
-Visitors came from 70 countries.
-Asking for a cohort.
-How many different sellers, or one seller with different names, are [&#8230;]
+Traffic to this blog jumped 313% today, thanks to Hacker News pointing to Online Sports Betting is for Losers, which was posted two [&#8230;]

 <br>